yenthusiastic/Electronics_PCBprototype_LED-Blinker/README.md

 <b><i>For PCB prototyping:</i></b>

 Package sizes (0805/0603/0402) and footprints (SOT323/SOT23) can be variable, here I just use whichever are available.
-Thus, it is reccommended to check the component package and footprint before designing a PCB layout.
+Thus, it is recommended to check the component package and footprint before designing a PCB layout.

 <ul> 2 x SMD LEDs, 0805 </ul>
 <ul> 2 x 330 Ohm SMD resistors, 0402</ul>
 <ul> 2 x 68K SMD resistors, 0402</ul>